GowerStreet/public-api-documentation/forecast.md

 ## Authentication

-To be authorized, your request must include the HTTP header `Authorization: Token <token body>` with a request token which you obtain from sending a `POST` request to the `/login` endpoint:
+To be authorized, your request must include the HTTP header `Authorization: Token <your token>` with a request token which you obtain from sending a `POST` request to the `/login` endpoint:

 ```sh
 > curl -X POST -H 'Content-type: application/json' -d '{"password": "<your password>", "email": "<your login email>"}' "https://forecast.gower.st/login"